NBD records major loss, again

 Legal and other professional fees also skyrocketed from EC$694,363 in 2015 to EC$1,190,127 in 2016.

-Meantime, Managing Director of the bank, Ellingworth Edwards said that in the coming year, the focus will be on “strengthening and building strategic relationships that will assist us in successfully growing our business and achieved our stated mission.”
+Meantime, Managing Director of the bank, Ellingworth Edwards, said that in the coming year, the focus will be on “strengthening and building strategic relationships that will assist us in successfully growing our business and achieve our stated mission.”

 “We will build on some of the ongoing initiatives, improve efficiencies and strengthen internal human resource capacities to deliver improved services,” Edwards said.